-This course introduces students to the functions of Microsoft Word and Excel.
+In this semester-long course students are introduced to the functions of Microsoft Word and Excel.
 Students are expected to format a variety of documents for interpersonal communication and personal recordkeeping.
 Web-based applications for production, skill development, research, and collaboration will be used to give students opportunities to improve their technology skills and share their creativity.
 Students are encouraged to find innovative ways to create a visually-appealing final assessment product.
-Moraine Park Technical College will record this on their student transcript as: